One of the most common questions I receive from music students is, “How can I perform at the consistently high level that I hear from professionals?”

 Our inclusive awareness stems from the nature of our learning process in which we merge interpretation and technique into an encompassing knowing.

 Upon that sea of awareness, we focus multiple lenses of attention.
-If we play or sing a folk tune, let’s say, we embody the emotion of the melody, we feel our technical actions, and we mold the music into a sculpture of sound.
+If we play or sing a folk tune, let’s say, we express the emotion of the melody, we sense our technical actions, we listen to our coperformers, and we actively mold the music into an compelling sculpture of sound.

 A 2008 study backs up this view – MRI images of pianists’ brains showed how differently players used their faculties depending on whether they were improvising or playing a fixed melody from memory.

 Although we musicians also need to dispel extraneous thoughts, I don’t advise that we do so by narrowing our attention.
-Instead, I teach students to lightly focus on numerous artistic and technical facets as they play or sing.
+Instead, I recommend that we lightly focus on multiple artistic and technical facets as we play or sing, flexibly adjusting our focus as we play or sing.

-Then, they become engrossed, and unwanted thoughts turn up less often than they might otherwise; when distractions occur, they refocus and let intrusive thoughts drop away.
+In so doing, we become engrossed, and unwanted thoughts turn up less often than they might otherwise.
+When distractions do occur, we refocus and let intrusive thoughts drop away.

-In other words, focusing allows for the inclusive attention that we musicians require, whereas concentration is exclusive.
+In other words, awareness and skillful focus allow for the inclusive attention that we musicians require, whereas concentration is exclusive.

 * * *